Cross Image Faith Bible Church

 Articles

 Please note that we are not necessarily in complete theological agreement with the following authors.
-We have included their writings because we believe their viewpoint on the given issue is important for us to consider.
+Though we search and meditate on the Scriptures diligently, NONE of us receives the full body of divine truth without error.
+We have included works by the following authors because we believe their viewpoint on the given issue is important for us all to consider.

-Rest for the Weary, and Messiah's Easy Yoke, two Salvation sermons by John Newton (author of "Amazing Grace") which feature Newton's tender, welcoming invitation to Jesus Christ, along with his sound, Reformed biblical doctrine.
-Slightly modernized and abridged.
+Messiah's Easy Yoke and Rest for the Weary, by John Newton (author of "Amazing Grace").
+Two Salvation sermons that feature Newton's tender, welcoming invitation to Jesus Christ.

 Are You A Christian? by Keith Comparetto.
 A short tract challenging today's popular misconceptions.